 While we hope you will participate in SCHIEx, it is not required.
 You may choose to stop at any time.
 Before deciding to stop, please keep in mind that data in SCHIEx can help you and your doctor make better choices about your care.
-If you do not want people to see your health facts or if you have questions about SCHIEx, please call the member contact center at 1-888-549-0820.
+If you do not want people to see your health facts or if you have questions about SCHIEx, please call 1-888-549-0820.
 Your physician will give you the option to opt out of the exchange.
 You may also get more information online at schiex.org.